ngethan/hackwashu-fullstack-workshop-template/README.md

 - **Session Management**: Secure session handling with database storage
 - **Protected Routes**: Easy to protect pages and API routes

-### How to Use Authentication
+### How to Use the App

 1. Visit `/auth` to access the login/signup page
 2. Create an account with email and password
 3. Once logged in, you'll be redirected to the home page
-4. The session is available in both server and client components
+4. Click "Go to Todos" to access your todo list
+5. Create, complete, and delete todos as needed

 ### Adding Authentication to Your Components

 #### Client Components

 ```typescript
 import { useSession } from "~/lib/auth-client";